mizzmo/Graphics_Project_Public/README.md

 </ol>

 <h3 id='desc'>Description</h3>

-<p>This Project was designed to be a demonstration of different graphical techniques that I have implemented into a single scene.
-I wrote this project in C++ and GLSL as an exercise to learn about OpenGL and the different things you can build when using it, as well as for developing a better understanding of how computer graphics work.</p>

 <p>
 I implemented this scene to act as a unique way to demonstrate several simple to advanced computer graphics techniques using different types of objects.
 I utilised a dimly lit setting to better demonstrate shiny surfaces in simulated moonlight, while showcasing different glowing objects for interactions between light sources and transparent objects.
 I have also included interactive objects which can alter how the scene is lit and falls in shadow.